- The average couple in the United States will spend more than $34,000 on their engagement and wedding.

-Though not all couples choose to have one or both spouses change their last name after marriage, those that do often find the legal process intimidating.
-MissNowMrs.com simplifies the cumbersome process by streamlining all of the paperwork you need in one place for a flat fee.
+Though not all couples choose to have one or both spouses change their last names after marriage, those who do often find the legal process intimidating.
+MissNowMrs simplifies the cumbersome process by streamlining all of the paperwork you need in one place for a flat fee.
 Newlyweds looking to make the switch answer a few questions about their current names, their married names and the various accounts they hold.
 Their answers are used to complete the appropriate forms automatically.
 Proofread, print, sign and file, and your legal name change will be well underway.

 2. Love Notery

 Kristen Rocco, founder of Love Notery, has always been a communicator.
 Her passion for storytelling led to a fruitful public relations career working with clients like Gary Sinise, better known as Lt.
 Dan from Forrest Gump.
-Like any good romance, she took a leap of faith with Love Notery to tell great love stories.
-Rocco’s journalistic skills help her craft a customized “love story” through in-depth interviews with couples.
-The stories are then printed out as an heirloom keepsake.
+Like any good romantic, she took a leap of faith with Love Notery to tell great love stories.
+Rocco’s journalistic skills help her craft a customized “love story” through conducting in-depth interviews with couples.
+The stories are then printed out into custom heirloom keepsakes.

 3. The Knot

-This app is a multilayered wedding tool, with checklists for the engaged couple leading up to the wedding, vendor lists, ways to stay on budget and tools to create a wedding site and registry.
+This app is a multilayered wedding tool, with checklists for the engaged couple leading up to the wedding, vendor lists, ways to stay on budget, and tools to create a wedding site and registry.
 The Knot, which also publishes a print bridal magazine, even provides expert answers to various social and etiquette questions.
 In addition, the app provides a countdown to the day, so nearly newlyweds can stay excited and organized.

 Registering for wedding items often means signing up with multiple brands to create the best registry with all of the couple’s desired items.
 Zola consolidates the process by allowing couples to register for a variety of brands, curated experiences and cash funds on a single page.
 Zola goes a step further by giving you autonomy with shipping: Each time you receive a gift, the site notifies you to ship the item now or at a later date.
-Or, in the case of cash gifts, transfer to your bank or convert to a Zola store credit.
+Or, in the case of cash gifts, you can either transfer them to your bank or convert to a Zola store credit.

 6. Bella Figura